Lassie (2005 film): Production

+In January 2004, it was announced Classic Media (now DreamWorks Classics) would be producing a new Lassie film to be written and directed by Charles Sturridge and based on the 1940 novel Lassie Come-Home.
+Production on the film began in February 2005 on a $20 million budget which was covered by foreign presales.

 This is the eleventh movie about Lassie, according to the producers.
 It is based on Eric Knight's 1940 novel Lassie Come-Home.
 Filming took place in Scotland, Ireland and on the Isle of Man.

+Music

+The film was composed by Adrian Johnston.
+The theme song for the Japanese version is called "Singing" by Kaori Kishitani.